ensdomains/ensjs-v2/README.md

 **Parameters**

 -   `web3` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A web3 instance to use to communicate with the blockchain.
--   `address` **address** The address of the ENS registry.
-Defaults to the public ENS registry if not supplied.
+-   `address` **address** Optional.
+The address of the ENS registry.
+Defaults to the public ENS registry.

 **Meta**